ibm-cloud-docs/account/owner-classic.md

 - Administrator role on All Account Management services
 - A classic infrastructure flag that indicates the trusted profile is the alternative account owner

 You can set only one trusted profile as the alternative account owner.
 A trusted profile with alternative account owner access can't be modified after creation.
+If you create an additional alternative account owner, an error occurs.
+For more informaiton, see [troubleshooting](/docs/account?topic=account-ts_alt-owner).
+{: important}

 To set a trusted profile as the alternative account owner, complete the following steps.